You Snooze, You Lose… Weight!

 What are the best sleeping position for weight loss

-The Take- Away
+The Take – Away

-Whatever your reasons for wanting to lose weight, sleeping well is the best place to start.
-From waking up with more energy to making better food choices, sleep is your ultimate super power when it comes to staying healthy.
+Before dieting, looking at your bedtime routine and ensuring you have everything you need to get a comfortable night’s sleep is the best place to start.
+From waking up with more energy to making better food choices, sleep is your ultimate superpower for staying healthy.
 Looking good starts with feeling good, and so perhaps the only thing on the menu tonight… should be setting a regular alarm (on vibrate) to get you in bed for an early night!

 FAQ